Skip to content

 The beard and hair follicles

 The beard creates a technical challenge that simply does not exist in female surgery.
 Male facial skin contains deep hair follicles in the pre-auricular region, along the jawline, and in the neck.
-When the skin is redraped and repositioned during the lifting, these follicles move along with it.
+When the skin is redraped and repositioned during the facelift, these follicles move along with it.

 If the surgeon does not carefully plan the traction vector and the positioning of the incisions, the beard can be displaced to unnatural positions.
 The man may end up having to shave inside the ear or, conversely, have hairless areas where beard hair used to grow normally.
 This is a mistake that immediately reveals that the person has had surgery.